EEDC loses N15m to Aba power outage | TODAY.NG

-Enugu Electricity Distribution Company (EEDC) has lost over N15million to power outage, following equipment failure at the Transmission Company of Nigeria (TCN), which has thrown Aba, Abia into darkness.
+Enugu Electricity Distribution Company has lost over N15million to power outage, following equipment failure at the Transmission Company of Nigeria, which has thrown Aba, Abia into darkness.

 He explained that the blackout happened on Saturday, February 10, following a Circuit Breaker failure at TCN, Aba station.